txdsyz/Multimodal-operator-support-prototype-using-industrial-XR-data/README.md

 (2) Operator stall indicator detects abnormal hesitation at the current step, measured against each operator's own baseline.

+A full description of the problem formulation, method, results, and limitations is in the report (report.pdf)

 How to run?